The Literary Theme Ontology for Media Annotation and Information Retrieval: Discussion

 \section{Discussion}

 We have presented a first draft of an ontology of literary themes.
 The LTO, as we call it, is a natural extension of traditional literary theme lists found in reference books~\cite{Seigneuret1988, McClintonTemple2010, Armstrong2001} and newly emerging wiki-style, collaborative trope curation websites~\cite{tvtropes2019, alienspecies2019, nonaliencreatures2019}.
-The LTO is the first general-purpose ontology of literary themes.
+The LTO is the first comprehensive ontology of literary themes.
 It is designed to be BFO compliant, implemented in the OWL2 ontology language, and features upper classes based on a traditional literary classification scheme advanced by William Henry Hudson~\cite{Hudson1913}.
-In its present form, the LTO is comprised of $2,656$ literary themes that can be expected to cover stories across a wide range of different genres and media types.
+The LTO version 0.3.1 is comprised of $2,875$ literary themes that can be expected to cover stories across a wide range of different genres and media types.

-The primary motivation behind the construction of the LTO is to serve as a guide to both individual researchers and communities involved in digital annotation of story corpora.
-To that end, we compiled a modest collection of annotated science fiction media as a proof of concept.
-Future work will begin with the development of a realistic protocol for the collaborative tagging of stories with LTO themes.
-Subsequent efforts will be make the Theme Ontology website into a thriving online community platform by following the non-profit model of Wikipedia.
-Community members will be able to tag stories with LTO themes and update and improve the ontology over time.
-As more and stories are annotated with LTO themes, the more powerful the information retrieval methods outlined above will become for both generating and testing hypotheses about human culture and society.